seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 ### SCENE I. The wood.
 TITANIA lying asleep.

-*Enter QUINCE, SNUG, BOTTOM, FLUTE, SNOUT, and STARVELING*
+*Enter QUINCE, SNUG, BOTTOM, and FLUTE*

 **BOTTOM**
 Are we all met?